 Director of Fundraising and Marketing - Sara Thompson

 As the Director of Fundraising & Marketing, Sara oversees all our fundraising, membership and communications programmes.
 Sara has recently joined Dorset Wildlife Trust after working in senior Marketing, Fundraising and Engagement roles at University of Southampton and the RNLI and is now looking forward to developing new and exciting campaigns for the Trust and its fantastic supporters and volunteers.
 She is also a Director of South West Wildlife Fundraising Limited, a company that provides fundraising services to the seven south west Wildlife Trusts.
 A Poole resident, Sara has a little boy who enjoys being outdoors and spending time in nature as much as she does.

-Director of Conservation Policy - Imogen Davenport
+Director of Nature-based Solutions - Imogen Davenport

 Imogen has worked for Dorset Wildlife Trust since 1996, becoming Head of Conservation in 2001 and Director of Conservation in 2009.
 She has a degree in Environmental Science and prior to moving to Dorset volunteered for several wildlife charities in Berkshire and worked as countryside ranger in Buckinghamshire and for Surrey Wildlife Trust as a botanical surveyor.
 Imogen has been closely involved over the years in development of Dorset’s biodiversity strategy, its Sites of Nature Conservation Interest (SNCI) project, the Dorset Local Nature Partnership and DWT’s Living Landscapes approach.

 Director of Finance and Resources - Sue Patterson